 - Derelict Graveyard: Henry Tucker's operation is placed in the middle of several old World War I hulks in Chesapeake Bay.

 - Drugs Are Bad: And prostitution, and murder.

-- Faking the Dead: The culmination of the novel ends in this, with John Kelly faking his death to escape all the murders he's committed, and eventually becoming John Clark.
+- Faking the Dead: The the novel ends in this, with John Kelly faking his death to escape all the murders he's committed, and eventually becoming John Clark.
 The spectacular nature of his boat capsizing also results in his corpse not being recovered, though this isn't particularly uncommon for deaths at sea.
 He also has help from the CIA in replacing his fingerprint records.

 - Feed the Mole: Bob Ritter uses this, feeding different amounts of information to different possible leaks, then using the response of the KGB officer he meets with to identify Wally Hicks as the specific leak.
 This actually backfires - Hicks wasn't the traitor, only the traitor's unwitting source.
 As a result, when Ritter has Kelly kill Hicks in revenge, the real traitor remains on the loose, resulting in the CIA not learning of Cassius until Red Rabbit and not catching him until The Hunt for Red October, both of which take place a decade later.